QBI-Software/OPEXUploader/README.md

 # OPEXUploader
 Data upload to XNAT modules for OPEX project

-## Quick Guide for Data uploads
+## Quick Guide for Data Uploads

+### Settings

+#### Database

+On first use, you will need to add your XNAT login details.

+1. From the Menu, select "Settings" then "Database"
+1. In the dropdown box, enter a name for the db config (eg 'opex')
+1. Enter username and password
+1. **Save**

+Note this file is saved in your user home directory, called '.xnat.cfg'

+#### Incorrect IDs

+1. From the Menu, select "Settings" then "Incorrect IDs"
+1. To change a value, just click in the box then click **Save**
+1. To add a new value, click on Add, to add a new row, then enter values, and **Save**
+1. To remove a value, clear the data then click **Save**

+### Getting started

 **Test the connection** first after selecting the database configuration and entering the project code (eg 'P1').

-Before a run, it is good to check **TEST RUN** to ensure data is OK.
+Before a run, it is good to check **TEST RUN** to ensure data is OK - it will not be loaded to the database.
 Note, that datafiles must be closed if being viewed in Excel.
 (See Setup for initial use.)

-The following steps refer to the XnatUploaded directory on the share drive.
+The following steps refer to the **XnatUploaded** directory on the share drive.
 It is best to copy the main data files here except for MRI scans, and Amunet and COSMED subdirectories which are too large.

 All data upload is recorded in a log file in your user directory called logs/xnatupload.log.